 IDMC has extrapolated data from a survey carried out by University Institute of Public Opinion (Instituto Universitario de Opinión Pública, IUDOP) at the Central America University, calculating that there were around 296,000 new displacements in 2017, affecting 5.1 per cent of the population older than 18.9 The Ministry of Justice and Public Security also published a nationally-representative profiling exercise on "internal mobility" caused by violence in March 2018.
-Supported by UNHCR, the Joint IDP Profiling Service (JIPS), the Latin American Faculty of Social Sciences (FLASCO) and the government's Department for Statistics and Censuses (DIGESTYC), it found that 1.1 per cent of the households questioned had been forced to change their residence between 2006 and 2016 because of, or in order to avoid, the effects of violence.
-This equates to around 71,500 people based on end-of-2016 population data.10 displacement, and to shape the responses of its agencies, international donors, NGOs and civil society, but they are limited by methodological challenges, particularly arising from restricted access to affected populations, sampling limitations and data extrapolations.
+Supported by UNHCR, the Joint IDP Profiling Service (JIPS), the Latin American Faculty of Social Sciences (FLASCO) and the government's Department for Statistics and Censuses (DIGESTYC), it found that 1.1 per cent of the households guestioned had been forced to change their residence between 2006 and 2016 because of, or in order to avoid, the effects of violence.
+This equates to around 71,500 people based on end-of-2016 population data.

+Such empirical reports provide useful tools to advocate for the government to officially acknowledge internal displacement, and to shape the responses of its agencies, international donors, NGOs and civil society, but they are limited by methodological challenges, particularly arising from restricted access to affected populations, sampling limitations and data extrapolations.